Nandini-Mahurkar/nandini-dataviz-portfolio/critique-by-design.md

 2. The bar comparison between men and women provides valuable insights, but the graph is challenging to interpret.
 My goal is to make the visualization clearer and more user friendly.
 3. This visualization has some unclear wording, like the phrase '65% of the USA’s adult populations are drink,' which can be confusing.
 By critiquing it, I want to make sure the information is clear, accurate, and easy to understand.

+Intended Audience:
+The primary audience are the single people who date frequently.
+If they are bringing something to drink for their dates, they can refer to this chart and decide accordingly.
+If they are nervous, or want to have something to talk about, they can order a less common drink as a conversation starter.
+The audience is also the Advertising Companies that market the drinks.
+They can cater their ads for the drinks by looking at their demographic.
+Their marketing and sales can greatly benefit from this graphic.
+This visualization has a heart and a wine bottle at the top.
+So, we can easily tell that the graphic is about drinking and dating.
+But, the bar charts require a lot of eye travel, and can easily confuse or overwhelm the users.
+Although the audience is reached, the data cannot be easily interpreted.

 ## Step two: the critique

 The visualization at the first glance is distracting.